gregrecco67/AudiblePlanets/README.md

 ## Installation

-The plugin is available in VST3 (Windows, Mac OS, Linux) and AU (Mac OS only) formats.
+The plugin is available in VST3 (Windows, Mac OS, Linux) and AU (Mac OS only) formats, [here](https://github.com/gregrecco67/AudiblePlanets/releases/tag/v1.0.0-beta).
 Since there is no installer, you will have to place the plugin file in the right place yourself.
 On Windows, place the VST3 file in /Program Files/Common Files/VST3.
 On Mac OS, place the VST3 file in ~/Library/Audio/Plug-Ins/VST3 and/or the AU file in ~/Library/Audio/Plug-Ins/Components.
 (You will need the AU component if you plan to run the synth in Logic or GarageBand.)
 On Linux, place the VST3 file wherever your DAW looks for it, which should include ~/.vst3 as a default.
 More info on default VST3 file locations [here](https://steinbergmedia.github.io/vst3_dev_portal/pages/Technical+Documentation/Locations+Format/Plugin+Locations.html)

 Or, you can build it from source:
 ```